Pupils follow the curriculum guidelines for Key Stage 3 (KS3) and Key Stage 4 (KS4).

 There is a strong focus on sport.
-Pupils have sport timetabled on at least three days of the week.
 Inter-house sporting competitions are held regularly and the school competes against other local schools within the ISA and local leagues.
 Mayville has a 20-acre playing field which has become the home for all of our grass-based sport.
 The site includes a MUGA (multi-use games area) which is predominantly used for netball, hockey and tennis.
 The School has use of a swimming pool which is adjacent to our playing fields.

 During the spring term for UIV (Year 9), a GCSE options evening is arranged so that pupils can select which subjects they will continue to study through to GCSE.
 By the end of KS3 all pupils have a qualification in digital literacy, the ECDL (European Computer Driving Licence).

-Core subjects at GCSE are English Language, English Literature, Mathematics and Science.
-Science can be taken as a single award, dual award or as separate subjects.
+Core subjects at GCSE are English Language, English Literature, Mathematics and Double Science.
+More able pupils may take three separate sciences in UV.

 - Art & Design